rmarone/draw-steel-abilities/README.md

 Also adds a compendium of monsters for the director.

-Install into foundry by going to Add on modules > Install module (at the bottom of the screen) and pasting https://github.com/rmarone/draw-steel-abilities/releases/download/1.3.0/module.json and then clicking install, then activate the module in your game
+Install into foundry by going to Add on modules > Install module (at the bottom of the screen) and pasting https://github.com/rmarone/draw-steel-abilities/releases/download/1.3.1/module.json and then clicking install, then activate the module in your game

 Future potential feature:

-Common abilities

 Integrate (tighter) with forge steel export to create actors to be imported